Buxar: Demography

 The 2011 census recorded the city of Buxar as having a literacy rate of 83.82%, with an 11.24% gap between male literacy (89.13%) and female literacy (77.89%).
 The whole of Buxar district had a literacy rate of 70.14%, with Buxar block (comprising both rural and urban areas) had a literacy rate of 77.45%, the highest in the district.

-Geography

-Buxar district occupies an area of 1,703 square kilometres.

 Economy

 Buxar is an important regional commercial and trade hub, with connections via road and rail along with river transport on the Ganges.
 Along with Dumraon, Buxar is one of the main centres for trade and industry in the district.
 Soap and furniture are manufactured in both cities.
 Major exports from Buxar include rice, paddy, gur, mango, vegetables, fish, and jail-related manufactured goods.
 Major imports include engineering goods and medicine.

 Villages

 In addition to the urban settlements of Buxar and Sarimpur, Buxar block encompasses 132 villages.
 Of these, 97 are inhabited and 35 are uninhabited:

 The total population of these villages is 180,308, in 27,985 households.